 This section contains captioned illustrations of your appliance.
 Use them to become familiar with where all parts and features are located and what they look like.
+The model you have purchased may have all or some of the parts and features shown and may not match the illustration exactly.
+This manual is designed to cover several models.

-Control panel
+Control panel (all models)